aliostad/SuperBenchmarker/README.md

   -t, --template               Path to request template to use

-  -p, --plugin                 Name of the plugin (DLL) to replace placeholders.
-Should contain one class which
+  -p, --plugin                 Name of the plugin (DLL) to replace placeholders or override HTTP Status.
-                               implements IValueProvider.
-Must reside in the same folder.
+                               Should contain one class implements IValueProvider or IResponseStatusOverride.

   -l, --logfile                Path to the log file storing run stats